chengdada123/Proxmox-VE-for-WHMCS/README.md

 Note that VNC may be problematic without work due to the strict requirements introduced in Proxmox v8.0 (strict same-site attribute).
 Just as SSL/TLS Certificates are no longer trusted for Public IP Addresses, there is increasing work to make the web secure-by-default which makes VNC/etc safer.

-> Hence, we will not support any set-ups which do not follow all of the set-up processes 100%.

 #### Existing Guest Imports from PVE

 Take note that during the Guest Import process, there is no association ensured to an IP Pool, rather we take your inputs and use them verbatim due to existing/current nature of the Guest's configuration.